 BPM stakeholders

 Managing a Business Process project?
 Use this list of typical bpm stakeholders to start to developing your stakeholder engagement plan.
 Business Process Management (BPM) involves particular stakeholders who are specialists in BPM.
-A project manager involved in a BPM project may have other stakeholders to consider like the internal project team, end users and so on, but when identifying their stakeholders they should also look for people or groups who fulfill these roles:
+A project manager involved in a BPM project may have other stakeholders to consider like the internal project team, end users and so on, but when identifying their Stakeholders they should also look for people or groups who fulfill these roles:

-BPM Stakeholder role Stakeholder description
+BPM Stakeholder role

-Chief Process Officer
+Chief Process Officer (CPO)

 Business Engineer